Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

-We represent the orchestration system as a network of timed automata.
-Timed automata are finite state machines extended with clock variables.
-However, in our case, we will not make explicit use of real-time clocks but instead simulate discrete-time ticks.
-Each system involved in the orchestration is represented as a template automaton that can be instantiated in several automata.
+We model the orchestration system using a network of timed automata, which are finite state machines extended with clock variables.
+Our model employs discrete-time ticks.
+Each component within the orchestration system is represented as a template automaton, as depicted in Figure~\ref{fig:automata}.
+The transitions in these automata can be labeled with synchronization channels, guards, or updates.
+Updates may involve simple assignments or complex functions, denoted as $\text{name} := \text{value}$, distinct from predicates ($\text{name} = \text{value}$).
+State invariants, shown next to states in Figure~\ref{fig:automata}, must be satisfied for the automaton to remain in that state.

-Figure~\ref{fig:automata} shows the templates for the different systems involved in the orchestration.
-Transitions can be labeled with synchronization channels, guards, or updates.
-State invariants, indicated in Figure~\ref{fig:automata} next to states, are conditions that must be satisfied while the automaton is in that state.
-Updates can be simple assignments or entire functions, and we use the notation $name:=value$ to indicate an assignment, distinguishing it from a predicate ($name = value$).

-\subsubsection{Template instances}
+\subsubsection{Template Instances}

-There are $n$ instances of the \textit{Context} template, each modeling a different context.
-In addition, we have $(n^2 - n)$ instances of the $\textit{T-Automaton}$ template, each modeling a \textit{transition controller} from context $x_i$ to context $x_j$ where $i \neq j$.
-For each \textit{task controller}, we have an associated instance of the $\textit{S-Controller}$ template.
-There is one $\textit{S-Controller}$ instance for each \textit{Context} instance.
-Finally, the $\textit{Orchestrator}$ automaton coordinates the states of all the instances of the \textit{Context}, $\textit{S-Controller}$, and $\textit{T-Automaton}$ templates.
-In the following, we will refer to contexts, task automata, and transition automata to indicate the instances of the corresponding templates.
-We will use the abbreviated notation $C[i]$, $S[i]$, and $T[i][j]$ to indicate specific instances of contexts, specification and transition automata, respectively.
-Finally, we will use $O$ to indicate the orchestrator automaton.
+There are $n$ instances of the \textit{Context} template, one for each context.
+Furthermore, we have $(n^2 - n)$ instances of the \textit{T-Automaton} template, each representing a \textit{transition controller} from context $x_i$ to $x_j$ where $i \neq j$.
+For each \textit{task controller}, there is an associated instance of the \textit{S-Controller} template, with one \textit{S-Controller} for each \textit{Context} instance.
+The \textit{Orchestrator} automaton coordinates the states of all the \textit{Context}, \textit{S-Controller}, and \textit{T-Automaton} instances.
+We use the abbreviations $C[i]$, $S[i]$, and $T[i][j]$ for instances of contexts, specification and transition automata, respectively, and $O$ for the orchestration automaton.

-\subsubsection{Synchronization channels}
+\subsubsection{Synchronization Channels}

-The coordination among automata happens via the synchronization of the transitions of different automata on binary synchronization channels.
-An edge labeled with $channel!$ synchronizes with another labeled $channel?$.
-Given $n$ contexts, we have defined the following synchronization channels: